Pharmacy Technicians and Support Staff

 Quality

 To improve and drive-up quality we have a variety of ways to gather feedback from our trainees including yearly surveys and ensuring the trainees voices are heard in local educational meetings.
-Speak to your Educational Supervisor if you are interested in being involved in the trainee representative role.
+Speak to your Designated Educational Supervisor if you are interested in being involved in the trainee representative role.

 +